ScryEngineering/scrygroup.com/content/blog-posts/2018-07-20/mypy-questions.md

 On a first run of mypy this provides no feedback.
 This might not be what [you'd expect](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).

-The reason is because there's type annotations on `outer` so mypy ignores this function for it's analysis.
+The reason is because there's no type annotations on `outer` so mypy ignores this function for its analysis.
-For reasons of backwards compatibility the default behavior of mypy is to not type check un-annotated functions.
+For reasons of backwards compatibility the default behavior of mypy is to not type check any un-annotated functions.
 If you don't want this to silently pass you can use the `--disallow-untyped-calls` command line option for mypy:

 ```